badgateway/ketting-wiki/Hypermedia.md

 }
 ```

-At this point you might ask: Is doing a lot of sequential `GET` request
+At this point you might ask: Is doing a lot of sequential `GET` requests
 going to be slow?
 The answer is: yes it might, but there are a number of
 optimization strategies that Ketting supports, including prefetching,
-paralizing, embedding/compound resources and leveraging HTTP/2 Push.
+parallelizing, embedding/compound resources and leveraging HTTP/2 Push.

 Read [Optimizing](Optimizing) for more details about this topic.